 “..the knowing touching of the victim's intimate parts by the actor, or of the actor's intimate parts by the victim, or the knowing touching of the clothing covering the immediate area of the victim's or actor's intimate parts if that sexual contact is for the purposes of sexual arousal, gratification, or abuse.”

 “…the external genitalia or the perineum or the anus or the buttocks or the pubes or the breast of any person.”

 As you can see, both of these definitions are extremely vague.
 Simply put, a child could be charged with juvenile Sexual Assault on a Child if they knowingly touched another child's clothed butt or breast (this includes boy's chests as well).

-aggressive juvenile criminal defense lawyer.
+Protect your child's future by hiring an aggressive juvenile criminal defense lawyer.